jessicablank/javascript-quiz/README.md

 ## Description:
-A vanilla Javascript quiz written with
+A timed vanilla Javascript quiz coded with HTML, Javascript, and SCSS.
+The High Scores are saved in local storage so you can see your improvement over time!

+Please feel free to contribute quiz questions in questions.js.

 ## Table of Contents:
 * [Project Story](#project-story)
 * [Local Installation](#local-installation)